csdiehl/ai-data-assistant/README.md

 ## Running locally

-I'm working on turning this into a functional web app, but you can currently run it locally to chat with your data.
+You can currently run this locally to chat with your data.

-There are a few sample datasets you can choose from in the main menu.
-You can also add your own.
-For now, it should just have one table, as the main goal of this tool is generating charts from a single dataset.
+There are a few sample datasets you can choose from in the `exampleData` folder.
+You can also add your own by uploading a JSON or csv file.
+It will be erased when you close the tab or refresh the page.

-To upload your own data:

-- drop a sqlite DB file in the `exampleData` folder at the root of the project.
-- add your schema under the table name into `src/app/dataConfig.ts`
-- edit the `options` array in the config to add your dataset to the select menu.
-- Add your OpenAI apiKey in a new file named `.env.local` at the root.
+Make sure to add your OpenAI apiKey in a new file named `.env.local` at the root.

 Then, run the development server:

 ```bash
 pnpm dev
 ```

+This is an experimental solo project, so if you encounter errors feel free to open a PR or drop me a note.

 Open [http://localhost:3000](http://localhost:3000) to run the app.